-The second annual European River Cruise Summit, hosted by ACTA and Avalon Waterways, aboard Avalon Passion (all photos credit Vawn Himmelsbach)
+The second annual Avalon Waterways European River Cruise Summit in partnership with ACTA, aboard Avalon Passion (all photos credit Vawn Himmelsbach)

-Travel advisors experience new ‘wave’ of cruising with ACTA’s River Cruise Summit
+Travel advisors experience new ‘wave’ of cruising with European River Cruise Summit

 ONBOARD AVALON PASSION — “Experiencing the product is the best way to sell it,” said Denise Harper, Senior Director of Sales for the Globus family of brands.

-That was just one of many sales tips for 110 travel advisors during the second annual European River Cruise Summit, hosted by ACTA and Avalon Waterways, aboard the Avalon Passion.
+That was just one of many sales tips for 110 travel advisors during the second annual Avalon Waterways European River Cruise Summit in partnership with ACTA, aboard the Avalon Passion.

 The summit took place during Avalon’s Danube Dreams eight-day itinerary from Budapest to Vilshofen, Germany, with reps on board from ACTA, Avalon, Manulife and Air Canada.